elina22-hub/11785_SceneDetection_Quantization/README.md

 # Scene Change Detection and Quantization
 Pytorch implementation of beta-VAE model on scene-change detection explore quantization methods to reduce memory-bandwith and improve inference latency.

-Folder Structure is as follows.
+Folder structure is as follows.

 ```bash
 ├── README.md